-Class Voice, Piano, High Strings, Low Strings, Reeds, Brass, Percussion Credit granted only when taken as a minor or elective.
+- Class Voice, Piano, High Strings, Low Strings, Reeds, Brass, Percussion Credit granted only when taken as a minor or elective.
 Open to all students interested in playing instruments or in singing.
 Group study of instruments listed, teaching methods and fundamentals.

-These courses will be designated as Voice 2171, Piano 2171, etc.

-[206, 206K, 216, 216K, 226, 226K

-Two classes and six practice hours per week.
+These courses will be designated as Voice 2171, Piano 2171, etc. - 2171, 2172, 2271, 2272, 2371, 2372 (\$4) [206, 206x, 216, 216x, 226, 226x Two classes and six practice hours per week.
 Prerequisite: Preceding course or placement.
-(Exception: only \$2.00 for Class Voice.)
+(Exception: only \$2.00 for Class Voice.) - 3190 Diction Italian, German, French, and English pronunciation in song.
+Open to all.

-2373-74 Piano Sight Reading Class (\$2) Emphasis on actual playing experience and sight reading at the piano.
+- 2373-74 Piano Sight Reading Class (\$2) [227 Emphasis on actual playing experience and sight reading at the piano.
 Two classes per week.
-Prerequisite: Junior standing and permission of instructor.
+Prerequisite: Junior standing and permission of instructor. - 2493 Pedagogy of Voice Psychological and physiological problems in voice-building; study of the boy voice, the "monotone," of registers in all voice classifications.
+Methods of voice development through song literature.
+Repertoire and effective interpretation.
+Prerequisite: Senior standing in music, or equivalent in vocal study and experience.